MultiSafepay/docs/content/my-account/create-account/_index.md

 You can create an account and start the [onboarding process](/getting-started/go-live/) straight away.

 Or, you may want to first create a test account.
-This is a free account where you can build and test your integration, explore our features and tools, and process test transactions.
-You can then onboard to start processing real payments.
+This is a free account where you can build and test your integration, explore payment features, and process test transactions.
+You can then onboard your account to start processing real payments.

-Fill out the relevant signup form:
+**1.** Fill out the relevant signup form:

 |   |  |  |
 |---|---|---|
 | Merchant account | [Onboarding signup form](https://merchant.multisafepay.com/signup) | [Test signup form](https://testmerchant.multisafepay.com/signup) |
 | Partner/primary account | [Onboarding signup form](https://merchant.multisafepay.com/signup?partner) | [Test signup form](https://testmerchant.multisafepay.com/signup?partner) |

-You'll receive an email containing your **security code**.
-Use this code to sign in to your account:
+You receive an email containing your **security code**.

+**2.** Use your security code to sign in to your account:

 - [Onboarding accounts](https://merchant.multisafepay.com/)
 - [Test accounts](https://testmerchant.multisafepay.com/)

+**3.** Onboarding accounts open by default to the onboarding steps page.
+You can navigate away from this page, and return to it via the button under **Alert**.

+**4.** For partner/primary accounts, an account manager contacts you to confirm the appropriate account structure for your needs, and guide you through the [onboarding process](/getting-started/go-live/).

 For any questions, email the Support Team at <support@multisafepay.com>